December 12 and 14, 2017

 - Thursday Dec 14 – 8:30 am to 4:30 pm – Full day of workshops – Getting feedback on your preliminary designs and Getting Ready for the TBL classroom

 Provided: light breakfasts, coffee, tea and other drinks, lunches (including vegetarian options), binder with handouts, and other course materials.
 It is recommended that external registrants purchase and read “Getting Started with Team-Based Learning” before the Institute to get the most out of the experience.
 For local registrants, a copy of “Getting Started with Team-Based Learning” will be delivered to your office a few weeks before Institute.

-Location: Engineering Design Centre (EDC 301) at the University of British Columbia Vancouver campus.
+Location: TBA – but likely Engineering Design Centre (EDC 301) at the University of British Columbia Vancouver campus.

 Registration for the Institute is capped at 24 participants.